guillempuche/localfirst_react_server/README.md

 To apply your SQL migration files to your Postgres database, you can use one of two methods provided in this project: a custom script or the Flyway command-line tool.
 These methods facilitate the migration process, setting up your database structure for the application.

-#### [WIP] Using a Script

-1. Run the custom script
-   - This project includes a script to automate the migration process.
-To execute this script, simply run the following command in your terminal:

-     ```sh
-     pnpm -F migration migrate-effect
-     ```

-   - This command will locate the SQL migration files in your `migration` app and apply them to your Postgres database, adhering to the order specified by the file names.

 #### Using Flyway

 Flyway is an industry-standard tool for managing database migrations with more extensive functionality.
 If you prefer using Flyway for applying your SQL files: